Plácido 'Pocho' Guimaraes (1951- )

 2023

-'Norval Foundation’s 6th Collectors’ Focus: The Kilbourn Collection', Norval Foundation, Cape Town
+'Norval Foundation’s 6th Collectors Focus: The Kilbourn Collection', Norval Foundation, Cape Town, South Africa

-‘Today, I Wish to Talk to You Dreams’, curated by Amogelang Maledu, Belmond Mount Nelson Hotel, Cape Town
+‘Today, I Wish to Talk to You Dreams’, curated by Amogelang Maledu, Belmond Mount Nelson Hotel, Cape Town, South Africa

-Investec Cape Town Art Fair, EBONY/CURATED, Main Booth B3, South Africa
+Investec Cape Town Art Fair, EBONY/CURATED, Cape Town, South Africa

 Installation Episcopio Art Gallery, Collective Exhibition, Ávila, Spain